Apigee HQ Visitor Check-In

 Apigee (now a part of Google) sought to streamline the process of welcoming outside visitors to their offices in San Jose.
 As a part of standards compliance, all non-employees would be checked in and out via an app running on a wall-embedded iPad at reception.

 Apigee is a technology company, and this user experience would form a crucial first impression with prospective clientele.
-So my task was to make a typically tedious process (entering personal data) as painless as possible.
+I was asked to design a unique and welcoming experience that went beyond the conventional intake form.
+Something non-linear.

 Study in Task Management

 I've never gotten along with any kind of task management app.
 Most of them still use lists.
 The list is a wonderful invention, but it can distract and overwhelm.
 My phone knows the day, date & time, and it knows where I'm standing.
 When I have a free half hour, it has everything it needs to hand me a qualified task, ripe for the finishing.
 This study explores what that experience might look like.

 This is an older concept I came up with years ago, before Apple devices came with notches and the everpresent "home indicator" at the bottom of the screen.
 Looking at it today, there are a number of choices I'd reconsider.
 I do find it rather humorous that this project itself has been repeatedly postponed and put aside for so long. :)

 This product site showcased a set of sketchbooks for mobile UX design.
 I gave the site a minimal, open feel to evoke the clean-slate feeling of new possibilities offered by a fresh sketchbook.
 Each sketchbook's color scheme is reinforced on its individual product page.